eclipse-hono/hono/site/content/getting-started.md

 * Hono Instance
   * An *HTTP Adapter* instance that exposes Hono's Telemetry and Event APIs as URI resources.
   * A *MQTT Adapter* instance that exposes Hono's Telemetry and Event APIs as an MQTT topic hierarchy.
   * A *Kura Adapter* instance that exposes Hono's Telemetry and Event APIs as an Eclipse Kura&trade; compatible MQTT topic hierarchy.
+Note that the Kura adapter is special insofar as it serves as an example of a *custom* protocol adapter.
+Hono can be extended with custom protocol adapters in order to add support for interacting with devices using a custom communication protocol that is not supported by Hono's standard protocol adapters out of the box.
-  * A *Hono Messaging* instance that protocol adapters connect to in order to forward data from devices.
+  * A *Device Registry* instance that manages registration information and issues device registration assertions to protocol adapters.
-  * A *Device Registry* instance that manages device data and issues device registration assertions to protocol adapters.
+  * A *Hono Messaging* instance that custom protocol adapters are required to connect to in order to validate a device's registration status before published data is forwarded downstream.
+Hono's standard protocol adapters connect to the AMQP Network directly (without going through Hono Messaging) because they validate the devices' registration status themselves.
   * An *Auth Server* instance that authenticates Hono components and issues tokens asserting identity and authorities.
 * AMQP Network
-  * A *Dispatch Router* instance that downstream clients connect to in order to consume telemetry data and events from devices.
+  * A *Dispatch Router* instance that downstream applications connect to in order to consume telemetry data and events from devices.
   * An *Artemis* instance serving as the persistence store for events.
 * Monitoring Infrastructure
   * An *InfluxDB* instance for storing metrics data from the Hono Messaging component.